What are my solar financing options?

 If you don't want to purchase your panels outright or choose a solar loan, there are other solar financing options you can consider.
 These include a PPA (Power Purchase Agreement) and lease.
 Both are great options that can help you save money on power annually, but the availability varies by location.

 The PPA is one of the most popular solar financing options.
 Not only is it affordable, but it makes going solar easy.
-With a PPA, the solar provider typically owns and maintains all of the equipment, and you just have to pay for the power that the panels produce.
+With a PPA, the solar provider typically owns and maintains all of the equipment, and you just have to pay for the power that the solar panels produce.
 Additionally, the price per kilowatt-hour is often lower than the rate that a traditional utility company charges.
+That means more cash savings!
 Unfortunately, PPAs aren't available in every state.

 As you can tell, there are plenty of solar financing options.
 Finding the perfect option for you will come down to your financial goals, preferences, and location.
 The good news is, we're here to help you navigate through these plans.
 Call us today to schedule a free consultation.